MicrosoftDocs/microsoft-salescopilot-docs/articles/privileges.md

 If you're using the out-of-the-box **Salesperson** or **Sales Manager** security roles, the Sales agent privileges are added automatically and no further action is required.

-If you're using custom security roles, you must assign the **M365 Copilot Sales User** security role and following privileges to Dynamics 365 sellers who need to use the Sales agent.
+If you're using custom security roles, you must assign the **M365 Copilot Sales User** security role or the following privileges to Dynamics 365 sellers who need to use the Sales agent.

 | Table       | Logical name       | Privileges        | Access level             |
 |----------------|---------------------|---------------------|---------------------|